About the Abajo Enduro.

 Is there a cap on riders?

 We only accept 50 riders for this race.
-If our racer cap has been met we do have a waiting list.
+If our racer cap has been met please join our waiting list, if you sign up early you’re likely to score a spot.

 Are there ID or minimum age requirements to enter the event?